Bokondji Imama: Professional

-Save for a brief stint with the ECHL's Manchester Monarchs in 2018–19, Imama spent the first four seasons of his professional career with the Ontario Reign of the American Hockey League.
+The Tampa Bay Lightning of the National Hockey League (NHL) selected Imama in the sixth round of the 2015 NHL entry draft.
+On May 31, 2017, after failing to agree on a contract with Imama, the Lightning traded him to the Los Angeles Kings in exchange for a conditional seventh-round pick in the 2017 NHL entry draft.
+Imama signed a three-year entry-level contract with the Kings the following day.
+Save for a brief stint with the ECHL's Manchester Monarchs in 2018–19, Imama spent the first four seasons of his professional career with the Kings' American Hockey League (AHL) affiliate, the Ontario Reign.
 During the 2019–20 season, Imama was the target of a racist taunt by Bakersfield Condors defenceman Brandon Manning, resulting in a five-game suspension for Manning.
 On February 7, 2020, Imama and Manning faced each other in a game for the first time since the incident and fought early in the first period; Imama later added a goal and an assist to complete a Gordie Howe hat trick (and was named the game's third star) in what was ultimately a 10–3 Reign win.

 On July 24, 2021, the Kings traded Imama and defenceman Cole Hults to the Arizona Coyotes in exchange for forwards Tyler Steenbergen and Brayden Burke.
 During his first season with the Coyotes' AHL affiliate, the Tucson Roadrunners, Imama was the target of a racist gesture by San Jose Barracuda forward Krystof Hrabik in a game on January 12, 2022.
 Later that month, the AHL suspended Hrabik for 30 games.

 The Coyotes recalled Imama from the Roadrunners on April 22, 2022.
 He made his NHL debut that night against the Washington Capitals; the following day, Imama scored his first NHL goal against St. Louis Blues goaltender Jordan Binnington in a 5–4 Coyotes overtime loss.
+He played in four games with Arizona.
+Imama was assigned to Tucson to start the 2022–23 season.
+Imama played five games with Arizona in 2022–23.